-The Frontal Anti-Intrusion Panel as defined in Article 15.4.11 must be must be on or forward of the plane A-A.
+The Frontal Anti-Intrusion Panel as defined in Article 15.4.12 must be on or forward of the plane A-A.

-The external width of the survival cell between the planes B-B and C-C must be no less than 450mm and must be at least 60mm per side wider than the cockpit opening when measured normal to the inside of the cockpit aperture.
-These minimum dimensions must be maintained over a height of at least 350mm.
+The external width of the survival cell between the planes B-B and C-C must be no less than 450mm and must be at least 75mm per side wider than the cockpit opening when measured normal to the inside of the cockpit aperture.
+These minimum dimensions must be maintained over a continuous height of at least 350mm.

-Between the planes A-A and B-B, any external cross-section of the survival cell by a plane parallel to C-C must contain a rectangle with two radii applied on its bottom corners and two chamfers applied on its top corners, positioned symmetrically about the car centre plane, of the following dimensions:
+Between the planes A-A and B-B, any external cross-section of the survival cell by a plane parallel to C-C must contain a rectangle with radii applied on its bottom corners and chamfers applied on its top corners, positioned symmetrically about the car centre plane, of the following dimensions:

-- a) width defined by a linear interpolation from 450mm at the plane B-B to 350mm at the plane A-A - b) height defined by a continous (non-linear) decrease from 400mm at the plane B-B to 300mm at the plane A-A - c) bottom corner radii defined by a linear interpolation from 50mm at the plane B-B to 25mm at the plane A-A - d) top corner chamfer defined by a linear interpolation from 70mmx70mm at the plane B-B to 25mmx25mm at the plane A-A
+- a) width defined by a linear interpolation from 480mm at the plane B-B to 350mm at the plane A-A - b) height defined by a continuous (non-linear) decrease from 400mm at the plane B-B to 300mm at the plane A-A - c) bottom corner and top chamfer by a linear interpolation between the two cross sections at plane B-B and plane A-A as defined in Drawing 1: